xcao38/MachineLearning_Projects/README.md

 # MachineLearning_Projects

-This repository includes two machine learning projects I worked in the summer 2019.
+This repository includes two machine learning projects I worked on in the summer of 2019.